JuliaCI/PkgBenchmark.jl/docs/src/define_benchmarks.md

 !!! note
     Running this script directly does not actually run the benchmarks, this is the job of PkgBenchmark, see the next section.

-## Custom requirements for benchmarks

-`<PKGROOT>/benchmark/REQUIRE` can contain dependencies needed to run the benchmark suite, similarly how `<PKGROOT>/test/REQUIRE` can contain dependencies for the tests.